-- A solicitor to sort out all the legal bits and pieces about buying your property. - A survey (remember a Mortgage Valuation is NOT a survey). - Finance. - Insurance to protect you and your property in the future.
+- A solicitor to sort out all the legal bits and pieces about buying your property A survey (remember a Mortgage Valuation is NOT a survey) - Money to buy it with! - Insurance to protect you and your property in the future.